 This is very common.
 Because of Wealthfront’s Tax-Loss Harvesting (TLH) and Automatic Rebalancing features, your account may see trading volume over the year that far exceeds your account’s value at any moment in time.
-This is especially common in accounts with Stock-level Tax-Loss Harvesting due to the frequent tax-loss harvesting opportunities for individual stocks during periods of high market volatility.
+This is especially common in accounts with Stock-level Tax-Loss Harvesting (SLTLH) due to the frequent tax-loss harvesting opportunities for individual stocks during periods of high market volatility.